 Does Tinder Gold Show On Your Profile?

-If you’re dating online, then the odds are high that you’re using Tinder, the incredibly popular dating app that’s grown to absolutely dominate the online dating scene since its release in 2012.
-People use Tinder to find true love, to find a date for tonight, and even just to make friends, but the app has something to offer just about everyone who might be just a little bit lonely.
+If you’re looking for love online, then the odds are high that you’re using Tinder.
+This incredibly popular dating app has grown to absolutely dominate the online dating scene since its release in 2012.
+People use Tinder to find true love, to find a date for right now, and even just to make friends, which means the app has something to offer just about everyone who might be just a little bit lonely.
 It’s so very easy, too.
 A swipe right, a swipe left… it’s almost as easy to operate as Candy Crush!
 But in this case, the “crush” part is a little more meaningful.

-If you get really serious about your Tinder life, you may end up upgrading from the base service to one of the higher levels, like Tinder Plus or Tinder Gold.
+For those who are really serious about making matches, there’s always the option to upgrade from the basic service to one of the higher levels, like Tinder Plus or Tinder Gold.
 (Check out this article about the various levels of premium Tinder service for more info.)
 Tinder Gold was first introduced in June 2017 and it’s currently the highest tier of Tinder that the general public can subscribe to.
 Tinder Gold takes the services of Tinder Plus (Passport, more SuperLikes, a free monthly Boost) and adds the ability to know instantly what users have liked you.
-Rather than you having to scroll through hundreds of pictures liking people, just waiting for that magic moment, you can just wait and see who swipes right on you and then decide whether or not to instantly match with them.
+Rather than having to scroll through hundreds of pictures liking people, just waiting for that magic moment, you can just wait and see who swipes right on you and then decide whether or not to instantly match with them.
 It’s a great feature that takes a lot of the guesswork out of matching, for those of us who are super busy and not willing to be glued to our phones!

 Does Tinder Gold Show On Your Profile?